 Host a Small Business Saturday event

 Another Small Business Saturday idea to promote your business is to host an event.
-Even if your focus is around celebrating your small business, you should still include an offer that incentivizes customers to attend.
+Even if your focus is on celebrating your small business, you should still include an offer that incentivizes customers to attend.